mpv-player/mpv/DOCS/man/options.rst

     language codes, Matroska, MPEG-TS and NUT use ISO 639-2 three-letter language codes, while OGM uses a free-form identifier.
 See also ``--aid``.

+    This is a string list option.
+See `List Options`_ for details.

     .. admonition:: Examples

         - ``mpv dvd://1 --alang=hu,en`` chooses the Hungarian language track